 The Regulated - Nuclear Generation business segment operates in Ontario, generating and selling electricity from the Pickering GS and the Darlington GS, both owned and operated by OPG.
-The business segment also includes revenue under the terms of a lease arrangement and related agreements with Bruce Power related to the Bruce nuclear generating stations.
+The business segment also includes revenue under the terms of a long-term lease arrangement and related agreements with Bruce Power related to the Bruce nuclear generating stations.
 This revenue includes lease revenue, fees for nuclear waste management, and revenue from heavy water sales and detritiation services.
 The segment also earns revenue from isotope sales and ancillary services supplied by OPG-operated nuclear stations.
 Ancillary revenues are earned through voltage control and reactive support.
-Revenues under the agreements with Bruce Power and from isotope sales and ancillary services are included by the OEB in the determination of the regulated prices for production from OPG's nuclear facilities, which has had the effect of reducing these regulated prices.
+Revenues under the agreements with Bruce Power, including a portion of heavy water sales, and from isotope sales and ancillary services are included by the OEB as a credit to customers in the determination of the regulated prices for production from OPG's nuclear facilities, which has had the effect of reducing these prices.